kevinsogo/compgen/docs_src/preparation.md

 - The method names (`read_int`, `read_space`, etc.) are inspired by testlib.

-Alternatively, you may use the **chain style validation**.
+Alternatively, you may use **chain-style validation**.
 Let's say you want to read `x`, `y` and `z` from a line, space-separated, and each with its own constraints.
 Then instead of writing this,

 ```python
 x = file.read_int(lim.x)